scalameta/metals/docs/contributors/getting-started.md

 ## Manual tests

 Some functionality is best to manually test through an editor.
-A common workflow while iterating on a new feature is to run `publishLocal` and then open an editor in a small demo build.
+A common workflow while iterating on a new feature is to run `publishLocal;++3.2.2 mtags/publishLocal`(change 3.2.2 to the Scala version you want to test) and then run `Metals:Restart server` for opened projects or open an new demo project.

 It's important to note that `sbt publishLocal` will create artifacts only for the Scala version currently used in Metals and trying to use the snapshot